 The final step is to hit the send button.
 But that’s not it.
 Sometimes your followers will not take action just by reading your email.
 So don’t forget to followup.

 Wait for a day or 2 after sending out the email.
 After that, you can send a quick followup mail to your subscribers.
+With many email marketing services, you can set up followup emails to send automatically and resend the email to people that haven’t seen it yet.
 This acts as a gentle reminder and it increases the chance of people actually taking action.

 Those were some quick tips for your next email marketing campaign.
 Do let us know if there’s something else that can be useful to our readers.